DarkmatterVale/regex4dummies/DESCRIPTION.rst

 A pattern finder for strings, implemented in Python.

-regex4dummies was made for lazy people!
+regex4dummies was developed with lazy people in mind!
 It allows you to easily parse strings and find simple and complex patterns.
-In fact, one of the key features of regex4dummies is that the library will automatically find patterns if you give it a mandatory word or phrase to look for.
-This can be a keyword or something more complex such as a sentence.
+Since it has such a small learning curve, after a couple of times using it you will become a pro!

+In addition, this library is very useful to people who work with NLP ( natural language processing ) very often.
+This library is intended to work out-of-the-box however, so anyone can use it.

 Features
 ----------

+Some features include:

-- Automatic pattern detection
+- Automatic pattern detection ( semantic and literal )
-- Keyword searching to find phrases
-- Very versatile library, can be used to find simple and complex patterns ( semantic and literal )
+- Keyword searching to find phrases ( and only phrases that contain that keyword )
 - Simple to use.
 Just install this library, and import it into whatever scripts you would like to use it with

+This list is very small compared to what will be implemented, so please check back in the future.

 Usage